Skip to main content

 (c) Demonstrate caregiver choice in accordance with this rule.

-(2) Once a referral is obtained in accordance with this rule, the contractor shall make contact with the parent or caregiver in accordance with the following:
+(2) Once a referral is obtained in accordance with this rule, the contractor will make contact with the parent or caregiver in accordance with the following:

-(a) The contractor shall make a minimum of three attempts, on different days to call, text or e-mail the caregiver, until successful contact is made, within fourteen days;
+(a) The contractor will make a minimum of three attempts, on different days to call, text or e-mail the caregiver, until successful contact is made, within fourteen days;

-(d) All contact attempts, successful and unsuccessful, shall be documented into the statewide data system within one business day after the attempt is made.
+(d) All contact attempts, successful and unsuccessful, will be documented into the statewide data system within one business day after the attempt is made.

-(3) During the contact with the caregiver, the contractor shall provide information regarding any applicable services for which the caregiver may be eligible for, and obtain the following minimum information:
+(3) During the contact with the caregiver, the contractor will provide information regarding any applicable services for which the caregiver may be eligible for, and obtain the following minimum information:

 (a) Whether or not the caregiver is interested in participating in home visiting services;

-(i) If the caregiver communicates an interest in participating in home visiting, the contractor shall then move on with the remaining requirements in this paragraph.
+(i) If the caregiver communicates an interest in participating in home visiting, the contractor will then move on with the remaining requirements in this paragraph.

-(b) If the caregiver communicates that there is a concern about the child's development, the contractor shall offer the caregiver a referral to an early intervention service coordination contractor and enter the program referral into the statewide data system within one business day.
+(b) If the caregiver communicates that there is a concern about the child's development, the contractor shall offer the caregiver a referral to an early intervention service coordination contractor.

 (c) If the caregiver is interested in home visiting services, the contractor will offer the caregiver a choice of all applicable home visiting providers.
 A referral will be made to the home visiting provider selected by the caregiver within one business day through the statewide data system.

-(ii) When a family is in wait listed status, evidence-based or promising-practice model fidelity standards regarding age eligiblity must be followed at the time of enrollment.
+(ii) When a family is in wait listed status, evidence-based or promising-practice model fidelity standards regarding age eligiblity will be followed at the time of enrollment.

 (d) Program referrals may be made simultaneously to both home visiting and early intervention services.